 Shekhar Kapur's Nostalgic Post On 'Masoom' Goes Wrong; Netizens Say The Film Was Not 'Original'

 Shekhar Kapur's debut film 'Masoom' is considered to be one of his best works and enjoys a cult following over the years.
-Apart from Naseeruddin Shah-Shabana Azmi-Supriya Pathak's sparkling act and Jugraj Hansraj and Urmila Matondkar warming the cockles of your heart with their innocent performance as kids, the film had some beautiful songs by Gulzar.
+Apart from Naseeruddin Shah-Shabana Azmi-Supriya Pathak's sparkling act, and Jugal Hansraj and Urmila Matondkar warming the cockles of your heart with their innocent performance as kids, the film had some beautiful songs by Gulzar.

 The film revolved around a family man whose life turns upside down when he discovers that he has an illegitimate kid from his past love affair.